 The Validation Guide includes a provision that: “Where the MSG wishes that validation pays particular attention to assessing certain objectives or activities in accordance with the MSG workplan, these should be outlined upon the request of the MSG”.
 The NEITI NSWG did not request any issues for particular consideration.

 3. Data collection by the International Secretariat.
-The International Secretariat’s work will be conducted in three phases:
+In accordance with the Validation procedures, the International Secretariat’s work was conducted in three phases:

 1. Desk Review.
-Prior to visiting the country, the Secretariat will conduct a detailed desk review of the available documentation relating to the country’s compliance with the EITI Standard, including but not limited to:
+From 1–24 July 2016 the International Secretariat conducted a detailed desk review of the available documentation relating to the country’s compliance with the EITI Standard, including, but not limited to:

 The EITI work plan and other planning documents such as budgets and communication plans;